 Put anything you are having a hard time letting go of in a box.
 Seal the box, put it out of sight somewhere and mark it with a date in the future, maybe 2 or 3 months from now.
 Put a reminder in your phone for that date.
 If you haven’t thought about or wanted any of the items in the box when the reminder goes, donate the box.

 Having a “maybe box” gives you a safety net if you’re worried about purging too ruthlessly and then regretting your decisions.

-Be intentional and selective with what you keep for sentimental reasons.
-Maybe set a limit about how many sentimental items you will keep.
-Only keep the things that are really important to you.
+But try to be intentional and selective with what you keep for sentimental reasons.
+Maybe set a limit for how many sentimental items you will keep.
+Then, only keep the things that are really important to you.